Sytta/DataCluedo/README.md

 ## Submit your solutions
 Once you are done with solving all the 4 workbooks, you can
-* upload and submit your solutions for attempt 1 [using this form](https://goo.gl/forms/sLBd48WoZDv9KmRt1)
-* upload and submit your solutions for attempt 2 [using this form](https://goo.gl/forms/5cnCf4wUkS1sAkYg1)
+* upload and submit your solutions [using this form](https://goo.gl/forms/3sJDr2CAEJcdrX912)

-## Tell us your task experience
-Once you are done submitting all the 4 workbooks, you can
-* fill a short task experience questionnaire [using this form](https://goo.gl/forms/oVgnRkdF9EA7vQto1)